Environment

 Greenhouse Gas Emissions

 Amphenol is acting to reduce our operational energy use and minimize our greenhouse gas (GHG) emissions through the application of lean production processes and capital investments in energy-saving equipment, which have allowed us to reduce our Scope 1 and 2 GHG emissions intensity.
-Our renewable energy strategy and GHG reduction efforts led to a 19% decrease in our revenue-normalized Scope 1 and 2 (location-based) emissions compared to 2018, despite the addition of 74 manufacturing facilities during this same period.
-These actions allowed us to meet our goal of reducing our revenue-normalized Scope 1 and 2 GHG emissions by 10% versus 2018 levels.
+Our renewable energy strategy and GHG reduction efforts have led to a 34% decrease in our revenue-normalized Scope 1 and 2 (market-based) GHG emissions in 2024 compared to 2021, allowing us to achieve or prior goal for a 15% reduction over this time frame.
+As a result, we have set a new goal to reduce our absolute Scope 1 and Scope 2 (market-based) GHG emissions by 10% by 2030 compared to our 2021 levels.

 The use of renewable energy is an important part of our GHG emissions reduction strategy.
 Over the past few years, the renewable electricity portion of our total energy purchased has increased.
-We plan to further expand our use of renewable energy in our facilities and have developed a new goal to support SDG 7.2 Affordable and Clean Energy.
-By the end of 2030, Amphenol will increase our use of renewable energy to 50% for energy used at our facilities.
+We plan to further expand our use of renewable energy in our facilities as we work toward our goal of increasing our use of renewable energy to 50% by 2030.

 + Read about how we are taking action